notthattal/multiple-sclerosis-research/README.md

 ### Potential Applications

 This time series data is very promising for the scientific community in studying multiple sclerosis.
 This data can be used to analyze disease progression by looking at gait metrics and could potentially be used to derive predictive gait analysis.
+The models created also provide a robust way of perhaps augmenting current detection methods that are less intrusive for individuals.
 Perhaps with further analysis by the scientific community at large there is further potential in developing solutions for the benefit of the multiple sclerosis community.

+### Limitations

-Some limitations to this dataset is that the studies in this dataset have a limited number of participants and may not be representative of the population as a whole.
-There are also other people who may have diseases like Parkinsons that make these models obsolete.
-For a more holistic modeling approach, we would most likely need to have access to the Parkinsons data to determine if these models can reliably detect differences among other diseases.
+Some limitations to both the dataset used and models created are that the studies used have a limited number of participants and may not be representative of the population as a whole.
+There are also other people who may have diseases like Parkinsons that also experience foot drop similar to those with MS. For a more holistic modeling approach, further analysis is needed to have to determine if these models can reliably detect multiple sclerosis as opposed to just deviations from the norm.

 ## Data Description
 ### Methods & Technical Implementation
-The FES device used in this study was the Cionic neural sleeve.
+4 different studies were used as the dataset for the development of this model.
+They were all collected from an FES device known as the Cionic neural sleeve.
 This sleeve contains multiple FES gel electrodes which were located on the anterolateral region of the lower leg.
 Frequencies and pulse widths are programmable and each electrode’s current intensity is able to be configured independently.
-The data collected from the sleeve include inertial measurement units that were placed on the thigh and shank and can be used to reconstruct the leg’s spatial orientation, and EMGs.
+The raw data collected from the sleeve include inertial measurement units that were placed on the thigh and shank and can be used to reconstruct the leg’s spatial orientation, and EMGs.
 There were multiple different tests run for these different studies.
-In some, patients were instructed to perform two 6 minute walk tests (one unstimulated and one stimulated), and a timed 25-foot walk test (T25FW).
-For the 6-minute walk test, subjects were instructed to walk as far as possible for 6 minutes up and down a pathway, pivoting to turn at the end of each lap.
-Timing began when the participant stepped over the start line and distance traveled was recorded.
-If they were unable to complete 6 minutes, they were instructed to stop.
-Use of a walking aid and standing rests was permitted.
-The T25FW was used to measure gait speed for a timed 25-foot walk.
-Subjects were permitted to use an assistive device to complete this test as long as it was consistent across visits.
+For example in some, patients were instructed to perform two 6 minute walk tests (one unstimulated and one stimulated) and others a timed 25-foot walk test (T25FW).

+Data used for modeling consists of extracted statistical features combined with metadata provided by Cionic.
+The metadata was step duration which was the duration of each walking step as well as the affected leg side of the individual.
+The extracted statistical features were mean, median, std, min, max, skewness, kurtosis, 25th percentile, 75th percentile, peak-to-peak, total power, mean power, max power and dominant frequency.
+Each collection (1 walking test ran for one participant) was converted from having the shape [walking_steps, time_steps, num_sensors] to [walking_steps x time_steps, num_sensors].
+Collections missing more than half of the sensor readings were dropped and the VL sensor was dropped since it was missing from many collections.
+In short, there were a total of 7 sensors analyzed.
+A rolling window was applied to each collection and only 4 walking steps were analyzed at a time for better generalizability across different tests and studies.

 ### Content Description